Where the River Becomes the Trail

 Wooden Hiking Stick – Trust us: it’s sturdier than your trekking poles in the Narrows

-Dry Bibs & Pants (Seasonal) – Insulated, waterproof, and tailored to keep your core warm and your legs dry
+Dry Bibs & Kid Dry Suits (Seasonal) – A waterproof layer designed to keep your warm layers dry and warm

 Explore Narrows Gear Rentals